Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Experimental demonstration

-We also construct VRM (generalized from multi-slice to volumetric) and synthetic OCM, OCT, and RCM images (Fig.~\ref{fig:image3d}b--e) for comparison, with longitudinal and transverse slices shown in Fig.~\ref{fig:image3d}g--j,l.
-For OCM and OCT, the depth of the spatial gate is fixed on one focal plane at $z_0=1.525$ mm when the temporal gate is scanned in $z$ (Supplementary Sect.~IV\,B).
-All of these methods fail and cannot identify any of the nanoparticles at these depths.
+We also construct VRM (generalized from isolated fixed-depth slices~\cite{2023_Lee_ncomms} to volumetric and vertical slices) and synthetic OCM, OCT, and RCM images (Fig.~\ref{fig:image3d}b--e) for comparison, with longitudinal and transverse slices shown in Fig.~\ref{fig:image3d}g--j,l.
+For OCM and OCT, the depth of the spatial gate is fixed on one focal plane at $z_0=1.525$~mm when the temporal gate is scanned in $z$ (Supplementary Sect.~IV\,B). {All of these methods fail and cannot identify any of the nanoparticles at these depths due to overwhelming multiple scattering.
+The initial SMT image is also dominated by speckles (Supplementary Sect.
+III\,F.7) but eventually reveals nanoparticles with high contrast and resolution thanks to corrections.}.
 The VRM image exhibits bright artifacts at several constant-$z$ slices because its dispersion compensation maximizes the intensity at those isolated slices (Supplementary Sect.~IV\,D).